-The department on Sustainable development (DSD) was set up in July 2012 by the Walloon Government.
+The Sustainable development department (SDD) was set up in July 2012 by the Walloon Government.
 It is under the General Secretariat of the Walloon Administration.
 The DSD undertakes several tasks in order to move towards a more sustainable region:

 - It contributes to the regional policy on sustainable development and to the integration of the SDGs in the activities and actions of the Walloon government and the public services of Wallonia;

 - It works to improve the sustainability of public services (through the development and implementation of the 2nd Plan of sustainable development) ;